What are the benefits of an internship?

 What is the difference between an internship for credit and one that's not?

-In order to receive credit for an internship, students must abide by the rules of their departments. ¬†In most cases, internships must be approved by the department, and reports must be filed and/or a paper must be written during the cooperative experience. ¬†Some have a required amount of hours that must be fulfilled. ¬†The amount of credit rewarded will be determined by the department.¬†
+In order to receive credit for an internship, students must abide by the rules of their departments.
+In most cases, internships must be approved by the department, and reports must be filed and/or a paper must be written during the cooperative experience.
+Some have a required amount of hours that must be fulfilled.
+The amount of credit rewarded will be determined by the department.
+Some majors require internships and those are always completed for credit.

-Internships not completed for credit are agreements made between an organization and a student. ¬†They are not supervised by the university, and are more flexible in terms of hours and arrangement.
+Internships not completed for credit are agreements made between an organization and a student.
+They are not supervised by the university, and may be more flexible in terms of hours and arrangement.

 Are internships not completed for credit less valuable than internships for credit?